ChangLabSNU/VaxPress/docs/user_guides.rst

 iteration number, you might try initial mutation rate under ``0.01`` and observe the fitness score to set proper rate.

-.. index:: Setting Parameters; Fitness Function Weights
+.. index:: weight, fitness; tuning

 ================================
 Weights of the Fitness Functions